Andybird88/CV/README.md

 - Learned how to communicate with people of all levels whether it be senior members of staff or new recruits
 - Learned how to work within a small team and drive successful results.
+- Promoted to a newly created team to business partner the head office functions.
+Looking at budgets and working with the directors of the various departments.
+- Worked with an external company to help bring in a new system and was involved in the planning team to set up the accounting system.

 _Purchase Ledger Finance Team_
 - First encountered VBA and started working with excel to design macros to save myself and others time.